-Why I like this place: good value for money, the variety of the menu and the cozy decoration.
+Why I like this place: for its good value for money, the variety of the menu and its cozy decoration

-Recommended if... you want to dine well in a great ambiance
+Recommended if... you want to dine well in a great atmosphere.

-6. Taste the best burger at Honest Burgers Southbank
+6. Try the best burger at Honest Burgers Southbank

-The philosophy of Honest Burgers already hints at their commitment to quality.
-Since they opened their doors, they have been committed to local produce, from meat to vegetables.
-For them, it is all about offering the best possible ingredients for an optimal result.
+The philosophy of Honest Burgers already gives clues of their commitment to quality.
+Since they opened their doors, they have been committed to local products, from meat to vegetables.
+For them, it is all about offering the best possible ingredients so that the result is optimal.